syncfusion-content/blazor-docs/blazor/multiselect-dropdown/checkbox-grouping.md

 ### EnableGroupCheckBox

-Specifies a boolean value that indicates the whether the grouped list items are allowed to check by checking the group header in checkbox mode.
+Specifies a Boolean value that enables checkbox in the group header in checkbox mode.

-By default, there is no checkbox provided for group headers.

 This property allows you to render checkbox for group headers and to select all the grouped items at once.

 Default value of [EnableGroupCheckBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html#Syncfusion_Blazor_DropDowns_SfMultiSelect_2_EnableGroupCheckBox) is `false`.